h3nok/AgentHive/scripts/README.md

 If the script fails, it will provide an error message indicating which step failed and why.
 Common issues:

-1. **Server not running**: Ensure the TSC ChatTSC API server is running on http://localhost:8000
+1. **Server not running**: Ensure the Enterprise API server is running on http://localhost:8000
 2. **Connection errors**: Check network connectivity
 3. **API changes**: If the API endpoints or data formats have changed, the script may need to be updated